hugsy/cemu/README.md

   - SPARC / SPARC64
   - PPC (but not emulation)

-`CEmu` was mostly tested to work on Linux and Windows and MacOSX.
+`CEmu` was mostly tested to work on Linux and Windows, but should work on MacOS.

 ## Installation ##